Key takeaways:

 Side effects of bupropion are similar to SSRIs and SNRIs, but it’s less likely to cause sexual problems.

-Nortriptyline — a tricyclic antidepressant (TCA) — is typically used to treat depression.
-Nortriptyline is thought to act on several different chemical messengers in the central nervous system, but its main targets are norepinephrine and serotonin.
+Nortriptyline (Pamelor) is a tricyclic antidepressant (TCA) that acts on several different chemical messengers in the central nervous system, especially norepinephrine and serotonin.

 Yes!
 Therapy is a great option for treating PPD — especially if you have mild or moderate symptoms.
-For many people, therapy works just as well as medication.
+For many people, therapy works well, whether you do it at home or in person.
 Options include:

 Cognitive behavioral therapy (CBT): CBT involves speaking with a counselor or therapist about your thoughts, actions, and feelings.
 It’s a first-choice treatment for PPD, either on its own or with medication.
 People often do CBT for a couple of months.
 In some cases, even doing a 1-day workshop can help.